Emergencies beyond the pandemic: Maggie and Barry's story

 Our volunteers are helping from a safe distance

-Due to restrictions put in place because of coronavirus, our emergency response teams have had to adapt their services to be mindful of the need to social distance wherever possible.
+Due to restrictions put in place because of Covid-19, our emergency response teams have had to adapt their services to be mindful of the need to social distance wherever possible.

 “It was a little bit challenging because of the distancing,” said Julia.
 “Usually you do end up giving hugs and things like that, so it was quite sad that we couldn’t, because they were an absolutely lovely couple.”